adap/flower/doc/source/how-to-use-differential-privacy.rst

 Local Differential Privacy
 ~~~~~~~~~~~~~~~~~~~~~~~~~~
-To utilize local differential privacy (DP) and add noise to the client model parameters before transmitting them to the server in Flower, users can employ the `LocalDpMod`.
-They are required to provide the following hyperparameters: clipping norm value, sensitivity, epsilon, and delta.
+To utilize local differential privacy (DP) and add noise to the client model parameters before transmitting them to the server in Flower, you can use the `LocalDpMod`.
+The following hyperparameters need to be set: clipping norm value, sensitivity, epsilon, and delta.

 .. image:: ./_static/DP/localdp.png
   :align: center